 Isomalto-Oligosaccharides IMO syrup is being marketed as a low carb prebiotic fiber sweetener.
 But, some say it raises blood sugar.
 Is it okay to consume?

 IMO doesn’t just stand for “in my opinion.”
 But IMO, what do I think of isomalto-oligosaccharide (IMO) syrup for low carb lifestyles?
-It’s a question I get quite frequently, especially on my low carb recipe website.
+It’s a question I get quite frequently.

 People on low carb diets are always looking for a “cheat” so they can enjoy treats, snacks and desserts that are usually off limits.
 Many need these occasional sweets to stay on track.